homeskies/uw_gazebo/README.md

 Contains a fork of [aws_robomaker_small_house_world](https://github.com/aws-robotics/aws-robomaker-small-house-world), with the ground plane swapped for something with friction parameters compatible with Fetch, and with some textures swapped out.

+## Installation

+In order to simulate the external head camera, you'll need to clone  [PAL Robotics' Gazebo plugin](https://github.com/pal-robotics/realsense_gazebo_plugin) into the workspace.

 ## Usage

 Launch one of the simulations with